IowaScaledEngineering/ise-docs/docs/SimpleSig/planning.md

 ---
-title: 1 - Getting Started
+title: Planning For Signals
 ---

-# Getting Started with Signals
+# Planning For Signals

 We frequently get asked, "I want to put signals on my layout, what do I need?"